beginner-corp/lambda/readme.md

   "name":"project-of-lambdas",
   "scripts": {
     "create":"AWS_PROFILE=smallwins lambda-create",
-    "deploy":"AWS_PROFILE=smallwins lambda-deploy",
-    "list":"AWS_PROFILE=smallwins lambda-list"
+    "list":"AWS_PROFILE=smallwins lambda-list",
+    "deploy":"AWS_PROFILE=smallwins lambda-deploy"
   }
 }
 ```

+- Create a new lambda `npm run create src/lambdas/forgot`
+- List all deployed lambdas `npm run list`
-You can deploy with `npm run deploy src/lambdas/signup brian` (and the lambda will be deployed to with the alias `brian`.
+- You can deploy with `npm run deploy src/lambdas/signup brian` (and the lambda will be deployed to with the alias `brian`)